gino2010/NanoPi-R4S/README.md

 Create this own repo to build firmware for myself with customize configuration

+No overclocking, in long-term use, the equipment is maintained at about 47 degrees, no need for additional fans

 ## Tips
 * Default Gateway: 192.168.2.1
 * Default Password: password